-The Monte Carlo approach was adopted because it is not evident that for the system under discussion the ergodic hypothesis applies.
+not evident that for the system under discussion the ergodic hypothesis applies.
 This hypothesis implies replacement of the ensemble average by a time average.
-However, if one happens to choose initial phases in a way that is favourable for the generation of envelope solitons, then there is a high probability that the solution stays close to the envelope soliton branch and will hardly ever visit other parts of phase space.
-In order to guarantee a representative picture we therefore decided to perform N{ens} runs where for each run amplitude and phase are drawn in an independent manner.
-In the remainder, only ensemble averaged results will be discussed.
+However, if one happens to choose initial phases in a way that is favorable for the generation of envelope solitons, then there is a high probability that the solution stays close to the envelope soliton branch and will hardly ever visit other parts of phase space.
+To guarantee a representative picture, we therefore decided to perform $N{\rm ens}$ runs, where for each run amplitude and phase are drawn in an independent manner.
+In the remainder, only ensemble-averaged results will be discussed.
+These are presented graphically in the figures.
+To limit the number of plots, each figure shows results from the numerical simulations [usually denoted by Monte Carlo forecasting of waves (MCFW)], and corresponding results from the stochastic approach (labeled "theory").
+The theoretical results are discussed in section 4.

-In Fig. 3 we show the evolution of the spectral width σ_k with dimensionless time t' for several values of BFI.
-Here, σ_k is defined using integrals of the wave spectrum F over wave number p:
+In Fig. 3 I show the evolution of the spectral width σ_k with dimensionless time t' for several values of BFI.
+Here, σ_k is defined using integrals of the wave spectrum F over wavenumber p:

-$$\sigma_k^2 = \frac{\int \mathrm{d}p \, p^2 F(p)}{\int \mathrm{d}p \, F(p)}.\tag{48}$$
+$$\sigma_k^2 = \frac{\int dp \ p^2 F(p)}{\int dp \ F(p)}.$$ (48)

-We remark that for simulations with the nonlinear Schrödinger equation this turned out to give a remarkable stable estimate of the width of the spectral peak, because the spectra vanish sufficiently rapidly for large p.
-According to this simulation there is a considerable broadening of the spectrum, which occurs on a fairly short time scale of about 10 peak wave periods.
-In this case of one-dimensional propagation the standard theory of nonlinear transfer would give no spectral change.
-Note that σ_k shows in the early stages of time evolution an overshoot followed by a rapid transition towards an equilibrium value.
-The number of oscilations around this equilibrium value depend on the precise details of the discretisation scheme.
-In particular, more, larger amplitude oscillations are found for coarser spectral resolution.
-The overshoot is in agreement with results of Janssen (1983b), who studied the evolution of a single unstable mode in the context of inhomogeneous theory of wave-wave interactions.
-For sufficiently narrow spectra, overshoot in the amplitude of the unstable mode was found followed by a damped oscillation towards an equilibrium value.
-The damping time scale was found to depend on the width of the spectrum, vanishing for small width.
-Physically, the damping is caused by phase mixing (or destructive interference) and its effect depends on wave number resolution.
+Note that for simulations with the nonlinear Schrödinger equation this turned out to give a remarkably stable estimate of the width of the spectral peak, because the spectra vanish sufficiently rapidly for large p.
+According to this simulation, there is a considerable broadening of the spectrum, which occurs on a fairly short timescale of about 10 peak wave periods.
+In this case of onedimensional propagation, the standard theory of nonlinear transfer would give no spectral change.
+Note that σ{ν} shows in the early stages of time evolution an overshoot followed by a rapid transition toward an equilibrium value.
+The number of oscillations around this equilibrium value depends on the precise details of the discretization scheme.
+In particular, more, larger-amplitude oscillations are found for coarser spectral resolution.
+The overshoot is in agreement with results of Janssen (1983b), who studied the evolution of a single unstable mode in the context of inhomogeneous theory of wavewave interactions.
+For sufficiently narrow spectra, overshoot in the amplitude of the unstable mode was found followed by a damped oscillation toward an equilibrium value.
+The damping timescale was found to depend on the width of the spectrum, vanishing for small width.
+In physical terms, the damping is caused by phase mixing (or destructive interference), and its effect depends on wavenumber resolution.
+Note that other parameters, such as the kurtosis, show a similar time behavior.